 Effective December 12, 2016

-Effective December 12th, 2016, the City of Cambridge is implementing revisions to its overtime parking policy to create zones within which overtime parking regulations will be enforced.
-This change will be implemented in conjunction with the phasing in of a new program which will allow parkers to pay for metered parking using their cell phones.
-The pay by phone program and the new overtime policy are now in effect in both Harvard Square and Central Square, where the pay by phone option is available.
-Expansion of the new policy and program throughout the City will follow in phases.
+Effective December 12th, 2016, the City of Cambridge implemented revisions to its overtime parking policy to create parking meter zones within which overtime parking regulations will be enforced.
+This change was implemented in conjunction with the phasing in of a new program which allows parkers to pay for metered parking using their cell phones.
+The Pay by Phone program and the new overtime policy are now in effect at all of the City's on-street parking meters, and off-street municipal parking lots.

 New Overtime Policy – Key Points

 - Parking meters have time limits (e.g., 30 minutes, one hour or two hours) which restrict the length of time vehicles can park at a particular location.